Refefer/quickfind/README.md

 To Use
 ------

-_quickfind_ has two forms: File search and CTags search, with File search as default.
+_quickfind_ has two builtin forms: File search and CTags search, with File search as default.

 After installation, a new executable is added to the path 'qf'.
 To use: